• Skip to primary navigation

 • Buttermilk Cornbread -- yummmm!
 It's definitely my favorite thing to match with the chili -- and definitely makes me feel like this is a legit meal.

-• Rice or Pasta - on the chili leftovers day, my mom would always make either rice or pasta to go with the chili.
+• Rice or Pasta - On the chili leftovers day, my mom would always make either rice or pasta to go with the chili.
 I'm not sure if that was because it stretched the chili enough to feed 5 more people all over again or because it added some additional interest, but either way -- I still do this, too.

 • Saltines, Fritos, or Cheez-Its - can't say that I've tried this, but a lot of my friends swear by these crunchy toppings on their chili